Runderwear review: Comfort on the move

 But if briefs aren’t your bag, Runderwear also offer boxers for men.
 And female runners are catered for too with a selection of items that could go some way to improving performance.

-With prices starting at £16 for the briefs they’re obviously not the cheapest pair you’ll buy but for smoothness of fit and overall running comfort they are without question an impressive range of performance clothing among those currently on the market.
+With prices starting at £16 for the briefs they’re obviously not the cheapest pair you’ll buy.
+But for smoothness of fit and overall running comfort they are undoubtedly an impressive range of performance clothing.